helrond/songs/_posts/2015-05-12-let_it_happen.md

 And take off my shoes

 <div class="chorus">
-	Let's throw it against the wall, see if it will fall
+	Let's throw it against the wall, see if it will fall<br/>
-	See how much more we can take
+	See how much more we can take<br/>
-	Let's give it all away, pyaar honay dey
+	Let's give it all away, pyaar honay dey<br/>
 	Just let it happen and see what it will make
 </div>